p3trus/slave/doc/source/async.rst

     # Monkey patch slave to use the asynchronous implementation
     slave.async.patch()

-    # Due to the call to `patch()`, the driver and the connection automatically
+    # Due to the call to `patch()`, the driver and the transport automatically
     # use the asynchronous implementation.
     from slave.sr7230 import SR7230
-    from slave.connection import TCPIPDevice
+    from slave.transport import TCPIPDevice

     lockin1 = SR7230(TCPIPDevice('192.168.178.11:80000'))